 to end of year. £53 10s - Arthur E. Hann,

 The Garage, Beaminster, Dorset.
 'Phone:

-Around this time Arthur Ernest seems to have given up the garage as by the National Register of 29 September 1939 he is shown as a motor garage proprietor but does not seem to have advertised after the July 1939 advertisement.
-Also a Leonard H Gibbs was providing competition as a motor, motor cycle and cycle engineer of Prout Bridge, though this would appear to be the garage at what is now known as 1 Whitcombe Road, near the old Congregational Chapel that now houses Beaminster Museum There has also been a garage opposite the museum which is now a just a hand car wash.
+Around this time Arthur Ernest seems to have been preparing to take a back seat at the garage as some advertisements during 1939 referred buyers again to Hodder, c/o Hann' s Garage and by the National Register of 29 September 1939 he is shown as a motor garage proprietor but does not seem to have advertised his business after July 1939.
+Leonard H Gibbs was also providing competition as a motor, motor cycle and cycle engineer of Prout Bridge, though this would appear to be the garage at what is now known as 1 Whitcombe Road (near the old Congregational Chapel that now houses Beaminster Museum) There has also been a garage opposite the museum which is now just a hand car wash.
 Gibbs is also shown as being at 'The Garage, Beaminster' in an Exide car battery advertisement on 23 October 1936

 By 29 September 1939 Edith Constance had also moved from Belgravia to the Savoy Hotel garage in Adelphi Arches in The Strand in order to take part in the war effort becoming Commandant for the Auxiliary Ambulance Service with a team that included her Deputy-Commandant Lady Wilton (widow of Sir Thomas Wilton JP CA, shipping company owner and former Mayor of Dartmouth), Mrs Everard How (formerly Lady Lymington, divorced wife of 9th Earl of Portsmouth and mother of his heir Viscount Lymington).
 Elizabeth and Pamela Phillips (sisters of Sir Lionel Phillips) and Felix Krish (son of conductor Serge Krish).